jhalak/big-data-performance-testing-helpers/result/db.t2.medium.md

 #### Dropping index from joining date
 <pre>
-mysql> alter table students drop index idx_joinDate;
+mysql> ALTER TABLE students drop index idx_joinDate;
 Query OK, 0 rows affected (0.41 sec)
 Records: 0  Duplicates: 0  Warnings: 0
 </pre>

 #### SELECT with un-indexed column but added with partitioned column that has no index
 <pre>
-mysql> select * from students where name like "Edyth Stokes" and joinDate = "1976-01-14";
+mysql> SELECT * FROM students WHERE name LIKE "Edyth Stokes" AND joinDate = "1976-01-14";
 +---------+------------+--------------+----------------+-------------------------------------------+-------+
 | id      | joinDate   | name         | regNo          | address                                   | phone |
 +---------+------------+--------------+----------------+-------------------------------------------+-------+